 The Foundation established and maintains an independent 403(b) retirement plan (the Plan).
 The Plan is available to full-time and part-time employees who are at least 21 years old.
 The Foundation currently matches 100% of employee deferral contributions, up to 4% of eligible compensation.
-The Foundation contributed \$20,725 and \$28,548 for the years ended December 31, 2021 and 2020, respectively.
-Retirement expense is included in employee benefits expense in the accompanying statements of functional expenses.
+The Foundation contributed \$19,953 and \$20,725 for the years ended December 31, 2022 and 2021, respectively, which is included in employee benefits expense in the accompanying statements of functional expenses.

-NOTE 10 - LEASE COMMITMENT
+NOTE 10 - OFFICE LEASE

 The Foundation entered into a 92-month office space lease agreement beginning in October 2016.
 Base rent is \$175,707 per year, plus a proportionate share of expenses.
 Beginning with the third year of the lease, base rent increases by a factor of 2.5% each year.
 Under the terms of the lease, the landlord granted the Foundation an abatement of base rent and its share of expenses for the first eight months after the commencement date.
+The lease is classified as an operating lease and expires in May 2024.